Curley Stecker: Biography

 In 1923, Stecker was attacked and nearly killed by Charlie the elephant.
 The attack took place during a break in shooting the genie-in-a-bottle film The Brass Bottle, directed by Maurice Tourneur.
 Charlie had spent the day leading a parade of camels and donkeys down a London street set—"the elephant had been painted white and loaded with gorgeous East Indian trappings for the scene and it is believed this may have angered him."
 Charlie wrapped his trunk around Stecker, pulled Stecker's head in his mouth and was trying to kneel on him.
 Stecker's older brother Carl Stecker and another man, carpenter A. H. Kuhlman, together using some combination of pitchfork, spear, club or "a piece of concrete," fended off Charlie long enough for Curley to survive the initial attack.
 The collapse of the elaborate howdah on his back also distracted and "hampered" Charlie as it crashed down around him.
 Stecker suffered lacerations, contusions, "three double-fractured ribs", and a concussion.

 Curly told the Associated Press he thought it was a case of "mistaken identity" in which Charlie thought he was Carl (whom Charlie hated), because Curly was wearing a business outfit instead of his usual animal-trainer outfit, and Carl was wearing an old outfit of Curly’s.
 "Charlie started picking up rocks with his trunk and throwing them at the horses.
 I told him to stop.
 He paid no attention.
 I jumped at him with a sharp command—and he did the rest.
 He thought I, in my business clothes, was my brother, and my brother 50 feet away in the clothes familiar to Charlie was 'the master.'"
 Stecker seems to have been able to come back to work for a time, doing at least one interview at the zoo in July 1923.
 Charlie was executed for the "rampage”; Stecker was apparently "stubbornly opposed" to the death sentence.

 Stecker died a year later from leukemia with a contributing factor of "wild animal injury."
 An obituary in Exhibitors Herald related "The famous handler of beasts passed away at his home in Lankershim last week as the result of injuries received about a year ago when Charlie, a trained elephant owned by Universal, turned on his master and mauled him severely.
 As a result of this incident, Charlie was executed and Curley was persuaded to give up his hazardous work.
 Since that time he has been assisting his brother in the conduct of an animal ranch in Lankershim.
 Besides Charlie, Stecker trained Joe Martin, the famous ape, Ethel, the educated lioness and other four-footed screen stars.
 He is survived by a wife and three children."
-The funeral was held at at Leroy Bagley Chapel at Hollywood and Western on June 19, 1924.
+The funeral was held at Leroy Bagley Chapel at Hollywood and Western on June 19, 1924.
 Curly's brother Carl Stecker continued as an animal trainer, working with camels and dogs, well into the 1930s.
 Stecker had named his daughter Marie, born in 1920, after actress Marie Walcamp, who had starred in several Universal animal pictures.